adarshshajub/ai-it-ticket-triage/README.md

 ## Config:
-### In-addition to the above code, create a .env file with below key words.
+### Please ensure to create a '.env' file in-addition to the above code.
+This is to declare the environment calling in the setting.py file in the code.
 SECRET_KEY = '' <br>
 DEBUG = <br>
 DJANGO_ALLOWED_HOSTS = ""<br>